wenxichen2746/Perturbation-Rectified-OOD-Detection/README.md

 ## Code Implementation

-This repository aims to help reproduce the results from our paper for CVPR2025 ["Leveraging Perturbation Robustness to Enhance Out-of-Distribution Detection"](https://cvpr.thecvf.com/virtual/2025/poster/32402).

 The repository is modified from the code of two benchmarks: [OpenOOD](https://github.com/Jingkang50/OpenOOD) and [RobustBench](https://github.com/RobustBench/robustbench).
 For detailed instructions on using these packages, please refer to their original GitHub pages.

 ---